-The YB-TServer (short for YugaByte Tablet Server) is the process that does the actual IO for end user requests.
-Recall from the previous section that data for a table is split/sharded into tablets.
-Each tablet is composed of one or more tablet-peers depending on the replication factor.
+The YB-TServer (short for YugabyteDB Tablet Server) service is responsible for the actual IO for end user requests in a YugabyteDB cluster.
+Recall from the previous section that data for a table is split, or sharded, into tablets.
+Each tablet is composed of one or more tablet-peers, depending on the replication factor.
 And each YB-TServer hosts one or more tablet-peers.

 Note: We will refer to the “tablet-peers hosted by a YB-TServer” simply as the “tablets hosted by a YB-TServer”.

-Below is a pictorial illustration of this in the case of a 4 node YugaByte universe, with one table that has 16 tablets and a replication factor of 3.
+Below is a pictorial illustration of this in the case of a 4-node YugabyteDB universe, with one table that has 16 tablets and a replication factor of 3.

 The tablet-peers corresponding to each tablet hosted on different YB-TServers form a Raft group and replicate data between each other.
 The system shown above comprises of 16 independent Raft groups.
 The details of this replication are covered in a previous section on replication.